|

 dissatisfied, which places it among the least satisfied countries of those

 analysed, with the same percentage as Italy, and only behind France (55%).
-The functioning of democracy

-has worsened over the past five years The democratic evolution of Spanish society has laid the
+The democratic evolution of Spanish society has laid the

 foundations for a prosperous welfare system, admired throughout much of the